reahl/reahl/reahl-doc/doc/tutorial/parameterised.rst

 Parameterising a View
 ---------------------

-In order to specify the arguments to a :class:`~reahl.web.fw.View`, a programmer supplies a :class:`~reahl.component.modelinterface.Field` for governing each argument when defining the :class:`~reahl.web.fw.View`.
+To specify that a :class:`~reahl.web.fw.View` has arguments, a programmer supplies a :class:`~reahl.component.modelinterface.Field` for governing each argument when defining the :class:`~reahl.web.fw.View`.

 The programmer also needs to supply a custom :class:`~reahl.web.fw.View` class which